 What’s the story?
 The culinary narrative of Pavillon Ledoyen, one of the Paris’s most prestigious restaurants, goes back to the 1700s.
 Yannick Alléno’s arrival at the helm in 2014 marked a new chapter, with his extravagant dishes telling a vibrant tale of modern French cuisine.

-About the chef: Alléno learned his craft under some of France's greatest chefs, including Gabriel Biscay, Roland Durand and most notably Louis Grondard, before earning star status heading up the kitchens of Scribe and Le Meurice.
+Who’s behind it?
+Alléno learned his craft under some of France's greatest chefs, including Gabriel Biscay, Roland Durand and most notably Louis Grondard, before heading up the kitchens of Scribe and Le Meurice.

-Other ventures: The chef runs a 16-strong restaurant empire under the Alléno, Stay and Terroir Parisien brands, which stretches from Morocco and Dubai to Taipei and Hong Kong.
-Both the Ledoyen restaurant and Alléno Courchevel at the Cheval Blanc hotel hold three Michelin stars.
+Global powerhouse: The chef runs a restaurant empire under the Alléno, Stay and Terroir Parisien brands, stretching from the Alps to Marrakech, Dubai, Taipei and Hong Kong.